gregpalmr/alluxio-ranger-sandbox/README.md

 Continuing as user1, try to create a new file in the home directory for user1.

      alluxio fs copyFromLocal /etc/motd /user/user1/
+     Copied file:///etc/motd to /user/user1

-     alluxio fs ls /user/
+     alluxio fs ls /user/user1/
-     drwx------  user1          alluxio-users                0       PERSISTED 01-31-2022 19:51:32:527  DIR /user/user1
+     -rw------- user1 alluxio-users 283 PERSISTED 02-01-2022 15:55:15:912 100% /user/user1/motd

-Alluxio allows the file to be created because there is a Ranger policy allowing the alluxio-users group to access the /user directory and the /user/user1 sub-directory is owned by the /user1 user.
+Alluxio allows the file to be created because, even though there isn't a Ranger policy allowing the alluxio-users group to access the /user directory, Alluxio fell back on its POSIX style permissions allowed the write operation because the /user/user1 sub-directory is owned by the /user1 user.

-Exit the shell session for the user1 user and become the user2 user.
+Try the copyFromLocal command on the /user/user2 directory and it will fail because that directory is owned by the user2 user.

-     exit

-     su - user2

-Use the "alluxio fs" command to try to access the home directory for user1.

-     alluxio fs ls /user/user1
+     alluxio fs copyFromLocal /etc/motd /user/user2/
-     Permission denied by authorization plugin: alluxio.exception.AccessControlException: Permission denied: user=user2, access=--x, path=/user/user1: failed at /, inode owner=root, inode group=root, inode mode=rwx------
+     Permission denied by authorization plugin: alluxio.exception.AccessControlException: Permission denied: user=user1, access=r--, path=/user/user2: failed at user2, inode owner=user2, inode group=alluxio-users, inode mode=rwx------

-Again, because there was no explicit policy allowing user2 to access the home directory for user1, Alluxio fell back on its POSIX style permissions and access was denied.

 #### d.
 Check the Ranger audit log